50 Incredible Things To Do in Argentina

 You can see the glacier up close by hiking on it.
 There are two tours you can take, both of which afford the opportunity to hike across a small portion of the 30-kilometre-long glacier.
 The Minitrekking tour is a 1.5-hour experience, while the Big Ice tour is more physically demanding with 3.5 hours on the glacier.

 Of all the Argentina tourist attractions, this is one you should definitely add to your Argentina itinerary.
-It’s not cheap but it’s worth the splurge.
+Trekking on the glacier isn’t cheap but it’s worth the splurge.

 READ NEXT: How to trek on Perito Moreno Glacier